jeremyosborne/dnpk/README.md

 ## TODO

+General guidelines for the new year: After revisiting warlords and warlords 2, those games and the community around them are still quite solid (and playable on modern hardware).
+No need to truly recreate the original (my favorite), but rather create a successor to the game that I never had and that the sequels didn't fulfill for me.

 - [ ] Other structures for classic parity:
     - [ ] Ruins / Temples
         - [ ] Searchable by: Heroes (according to original rules)